sandym/crossc/readme.md

 @todo:
 - a fast linker ?
-- cmake cross toolchain
-- build steps dependencies to fix: the source code is re-copied every time cmake files change.
+- build steps dependencies to fix:
+	- the source code is re-copied every time cmake files change.
+	- separation of duty between the 2 CMakeLists.txt is not clean

 ## How to build